 Volunteering is an interesting, satisfying and fun way for people to become involved in their community.
 You can offer your services in a number of ways – formal or informal, full-time or part-time, occasional or even one-off.
 There are volunteer opportunities available across a range of sectors – such as emergency services, education, social justice, heritage and culture, and sport and recreation.

-Volunteer opportunities in the Department of Justice and Regulation
+Volunteer opportunities in the department

 There are a number of ways in which you can volunteer your services: